BardisRenos/ExportStatSpark/README.md

           .getOrCreate()
 ```

 The second block has the configuration with the server database with windows authentication.
+This code loops on every table name and each one of them is stored into ***mssql_df***.

 ```python
     for i in self.the_main_tables()['name']: